Bert-Proesmans/bert-proesmans.github.io/content/2022-06-05-on-spam-and-notifications.md

 1. Person B likes Person A's post
 1. Person C gets to see Person A's post because the like left by Person B
 1. Person C responds to Person A's post, given Person B liked it
+1. Person D sees Person C's reply-post, and replies himself

-The post made by Person C contains tags to **both** Person A and Person B!
-Depending on the notification settings of all Person accounts, they receive a notification of Person C's post.
+The post made by Person D contains tags to Person A, and Person B, and Person C!
+Depending on the notification settings of all Person accounts, they receive a notification of the latest post.
 Is this default tagging behaviour correct?
 I honestly cannot say because it depends on the message content.
-The fact is that Twitter tags both, but it provides the means to pick who to tag!
+The fact is Twitter tags all, but it also provides the means to pick who to tag!

 Is this an issue with people or the system, then?
 I personally think it's both.
 The system provides the means to follow interesting accounts, update your notification and privacy settings, change who to tag in your post.
-Twitter SHOULD update the interface to make tag selection more discoverable, but people should also tweak their own notification settings!
+Twitter SHOULD update the interface to make tag selection more discoverable, but people SHOULD also tweak their own notification settings!

-This is what I ended up doing;
+At this point I take care of doing this;

-I do change _who_ I tag when replying to a post.
+* I do change _who_ I tag when replying to a post.
 Because, again, that person is important to me... but it annoys me so much, really.
-I have changed my notification settings to only alert me when someone I follow interacts with my stuff.
+* I have changed my notification settings to only alert me when someone I follow interacts with my stuff.

 ![Twitter select who to tag](/2022-06-05-twitter_select_to_tag.png)